 The International Commission on Nobility and Royalty

-The Third Defamation Web Page of the Self-Styled Abbey-Principality of San Luigile
+The Third Defamation Web Page of the Self-Styled Abbey-Principality of San Luigi

-The Third Defamation Web Page of the Self-Styled Abbey-Principality of San Luigile
+The Third Defamation Web Page of the Self-Styled Abbey-Principality of San Luigi

-Since, the Abbey has continued their public attack as of January 1, 2015, legally we have right to defend outselves, set the record straight, and expose the slander and dishonesty of their continued libelous behavior.
+Since, the Abbey has continued and maintained their public attack from January 1, 2015, legally we have right to defend outselves, set the record straight, and expose their dishonesty.

 We have invited them over and over again that if they would take down their offensive web pages, we would do likewise.
 However, they show no intent, desire or inclination to do what is right and what is intelligent, because their articles reveal their duplicity and deceitfulness, which is misconduct, or un-Christian like behavior, for a so-called Christian Abbey.
 It is behavior for which they should be ashamed.
 Since they are not "peace-makers," or are unwilling to change, it speaks volumes loud and clear that something is seriously wrong.
 That is, they are not Christian, or children of light, but are something else -- something much darker.
 But because they profess to be a Christian Abbey, they can be rightfully labeled as a hypocritical organization acting in opposition to Christian teachings.